steveWDamesJr/oop-school-library/README.md

 ## Run Linters:

 ### To run rubocop we use:

 `rubocop`

 ### To autocorrect offenses with rubocop we use:

 `rubocop --auto-correct-all` or
 `rubocop -A`

+## Start app

+  Activate ruby irb and interact with your new library book-rental management app using the following command in the terminal:
+`ruby main.rb`

+## Usage

+### User Selects a number from a list of options to:
+  Add new students or teachers
+  Add new books
+  Save records of those who rented books and the date the rented them Display all books created and their identifying information Display all users in library and their identifying information Display all book rentals and corresponding user rental information

 Have fun managing your stellar school library!

 ## Author